codingPear/home-assistant-docker-compose/README.md

     docker-compose up -d

-Home Assistant URL: http://< serverIP >:8123 (or http://localhost:8123 if deployed locally) Password is the one you set up in .env file
+Home Assistant URL: http://< serverIP >:8123 (or http://localhost:8123 if deployed locally).

+Password is the one you set up in .env file

 # Config file details